 Here is a suggestion for all whose work is sedentary or chiefly mental; let those who have sufficient moral courage and self-control try it: At each meal take only two or three kinds of simple food, and eat no more than is required to satisfy hunger.
 Take active exercise every day, and see if you do not receive benefit.

 Strong men who are engaged in active physical labour are not compelled to be as careful as to the quantity or quality of their food as are persons of sedentary habits; but even these would have better health if they would practise self-control in eating and drinking.

 One person can not lay down an exact rule for another.
 Every one should exercise reason and self-control and should act from principle.

 Persons who have indulged their appetite to eat freely of meat, highly seasoned gravies, and various kinds of rich cakes and preserves, cannot immediately relish a plain, wholesome, nutritious diet.
 Their taste is so perverted they have no appetite for a wholesome diet of fruits, plain bread and vegetables.
+They need not expect to relish at first food so different from that in which they have been indulging.
 If they cannot at first enjoy plain food, they should fast until they can.
 That fast will prove to them of greater benefit than medicine, for the abused stomach will find rest which it has long needed, and real hunger can be satisfied with a plain diet.
 It will take time for the taste to recover from the abuse it has received, and to gain its natural tone.
 But perseverance in a self-denying course of eating and drinking will soon make plain, wholesome food palatable, and it will be eaten with greater satisfaction than the epicure enjoys over his rich dainties.

 Our bodies are Christ's purchased possession, and we are not at liberty to do with them as we please.
 Therefore the question with us is not, "What is the world's practise?" but, "How shall I as an individual treat the habitation that God has given me?"